 - Packed: Objects in a frame will be grouped together.
 Use this option to keep objects in a frame as close as possible and aligned together.

 - Space between: Objects in a frame have the space between them equally distributed along the direction and alignment set for the frame.
 Use this option to stretch objects across a frame.

-Set resizing behavior for parent Auto Layout frames to adapt to changes to their children objects.
+Set resizing behavior for parent auto layout frames to adapt to any changes made to their children objects.
 Resizing settings can be applied for objects on both the X and Y axes individually using the dropdown menus and the resizing panel.

 Fixed width or height

 When an auto layout frame is set to Fixed width or height, the values of the frame's dimensions remain the same regardless of the content within them.
 The size of the frame doesn't respond to changes in the objects within them, like a string of text that changes in length.

 Set an auto layout frame to Hug content to resize itself according to its child objects.
 The frame will keep the smallest possible dimensions to surround the objects within it, while respecting the padding value.

 Note: If any child objects within an auto layout frame are set to Fill container, the parent frame will no longer hug contents and become Fixed for the axis.